Murder of Idy Diene

 On 5 March 2018, Idy Diene, a 54-year-old Senegalese immigrant, was fatally shot near the central Ponte Amerigo Vespucci in Florence, Italy.
 The shooter, who was identified as Roberto Pirrone, turned himself in to the police.
 While the police have deemed that the shooting was not racially or politically motivated, local African immigrant communities have held protests, citing the murder as prejudiced.

 Timeline

 On the morning of 5 March 2018, Roberto Pirrone left his house with a gun, intending to kill himself.
 He then changed his mind and decided to shoot anyone he encountered, believing that he would not be a burden to his family in prison.
-After trying and failing to commit suicide, he pointed his gun at a mother with a child, but decided not to shoot them.
+After attempting suicide, he pointed his gun at a mother with a child, but decided not to shoot them.
 He then saw Idy Diene, a Senegalese trader, and shot him three times in quick succession.
 Pirrone then turned himself in to the police.
 A medical team managed to revive the victim, who died forty minutes later.
 The crime scene was cordoned off by the police.